 Metacognitive strategies help all learners, yet subjects differ in application.
 Maths and sciences gain from reflecting on problem-solving (Flavell, 1979).
 English and humanities benefit from comprehension monitoring and strategy choices (Brown, 1987; Hattie, 2009).
 Adapt prompts to suit each subject's thinking and learning goals (Zimmerman, 2000).

-How do I assess whether students are actually developing metacognitive skills?
+How do I assess whether learners are actually developing metacognitive skills?

 Flavell (1979) linked these behaviours to metacognition.
 Learners' language shifts during discussions.
 Learners predict test results more accurately.
 They also choose better strategies for independent work.
 Surveys and logs show learners gain awareness.
 They ask improved questions and seek feedback.